 This development signifies the first part of the IMODS Mobile Development and hence an initial study with respect to the user experience and ease of accessing features help in improving the app further.
 To facilitate the study, I under the guidance of my faculty mentor designed a user guide which asks the user to perform the steps in-order to traverse all possible features applicable for the first version of IMODS App.

-Table 1.
-User Study Results for Initial IMODS Application and User Feedback